ECT Information for Patients

 For more information please see below section under Mechanism of Action.

-Just because something is the “treatment most likely to help you with your symptoms” doesn’t mean it is “the right treatment” for every patient.
+Just because something is the “most effective” doesn’t mean it is necessarily “the right treatment” for every patient.

 Opinion Alert!